fuzzylogicxx/fuzzylogic/posts/images-the-big-picture.md

 ---
-title: "Images on The Web: The Big Picture, Part 1"
+title: "Images on the Web: The Big Picture, Part 1"
 description: In modern web development there are a myriad ways to include an image on a web page.
 In this post I step through the various methods, discussing how they evolved and where they are appropriate.
 date: 2021-02-28 11:30:00